The Art of Creating Commercial Processes

 The painting began with a studio sitting in a London hotel.
 Sketches were drawn, photos taken and questions asked.
 All went well and my wife was excited to see what developed.

-Then the artist fell ill.
-There was a long period with no communication, before something remarkable occurred.
-A digital image arrived of how the artist imagined my elder daughter to look, three years after their last meeting.
+Then the artist fell ill, communication dropped off and the weeks without contact became months.
+The project was forgotten for three full years.
+Then out of the blue, a digital image arrived of how the artist imagined my elder daughter to look.
 It is both captivating and accurate.

-There was also a video of the painting process, which itself is a work of art.
-It shows the evolution of the picture, the choice of colour and is an insight into the craft.
+What's more, there is a video of the painting process, which itself is a work of art.
+It details the evolution of the picture, the trial and error behind the choice of colours, and provides an insight into the hard work that is at the heart of creativity.
 It was both a surprise and a delight.

 The Problem of Perfectionism

 There is a good business fighting to get out here.
-The product is valuable and well crafted.
-Innovative distribution expands both reach and sales opportunities.
-In these circumstances, price becomes a secondary consideration for clients.
+The product is beautiful and has a high value for the client.
+The expansion into video creates reach and sales opportunities.
+In these circumstances, price is a secondary consideration for clients.

 The issue is discipline.
-The control of the painting process is not reflected in commercial processes.
-Client communication is poor.
-Had the transparency revealed in video been mirrored by a view into how things were progressing, the outcome would have been different.
+The control in the painting process is not matched by the same rigour in commercial processes.
+Client communication is a secondary consideration.
+Had the transparency the video gave into the creative process, been applied to updating customers and closing a deal, the outcome would have been better for both of us.

 But the biggest issue is procrastination.
-Perfectionism is a weakness that I see in industries other than art.
-In software, it manifests as there always being one more feature before release.
+Perfectionism is a weakness that inflicts more industries than art.
+In software, it manifests as always needing one more feature before release.
 The creator seeks a perfection that buyers neither want nor understand.

 I hired two forensic accountants while working at DrKW.
-They helped me dig through dubious accounting and create a picture of operating cash flow at European financial institutions.
-But they were never quite finished modelling and I had to force them to publish.
+They helped me dig through dubious accounting and create a picture of operating cash flows at European financial institutions.
+It was a unique piece of work, but they were never quite finished modelling, and I had to force them to publish.
 The research was innovative and valuable as it was.

-The artist’s illness was unavoidable and such disruption may cause small businesses to go bust.
-But larger organisations can and must have backup plans.
-Who step ups if individuals fall ill or leave is a key question.
+The artist’s illness was unavoidable and such disruption can cause small businesses to go bust.
+But larger organisations must have backup plans.
+Who steps up if individuals fall ill or leave, and who checks that clients are satisfied, are crucial questions.

 How to Scale

 Every business has processes.
 When you start out many are manual and won’t scale, but they are necessary to discover what works.
-When you find that, be ruthless in your focus and cut what is less productive.
-Iterate and improve what is working and seek means of automating some or all of the process.
+When you find out, be ruthless in your focus and cut out what takes time and delivers little.
+Iterate and improve the process, and look for ways of automating it to free you for new opportunities.
 This is how businesses scale.

 It is important to acquire missing knowledge, such as how to budget and forecast.
-These skills should be outsourced.
+When you understand and control processes, you choose which to outsource.
 It is efficient to focus on what you do best while delegating the rest, and research shows that buying time-saving solutions boosts happiness*.

 Questions to Ask and Answer